williamgilpin/pypdb/README.md

 	$ pip install pypdb

+To install the development version, which contains the latest bug fixes, install directly from GitHub using

+   	$ pip install git+git://github.com/williamgilpin/pypdb

+If you need to  install directly from setup.py,

+    $ python setup.py install

 This code is designed for Python 3.
 The installation adds the libraries [**xmltodict**](https://github.com/martinblech/xmltodict) and [**BeautifulSoup**](http://www.crummy.com/software/BeautifulSoup/).
 Please follow the licenses associated with these libraries.

-If you are installing directly from setup.py,

-    $ python setup.py install

 BeautifulSoup is only necessary to use one function, get_blast2.

 ## Usage